Brad Greenspan: LiveUniverse

-LiveUniverse bought up other internet properties but Greenspan still owes at least one of those properties over $100,000.00 plus interest.

-As of August 22, 2022, the LiveVideo.com domain forwards to a Coming Soon 2022 page with a ' LiveVideo.cvom logo.

 Asia and Online Gaming Projects

 In 2009, Greenspan was awarded an incubator fund by the Singapore Government's National Research Foundation (NRF) and agreed to live in Singapore while investing in Singapore digital media startups.
 Greenspan's BroadwebAsia partnered with Major League Baseball Advanced Media (MLBAM) in 2008 to launch MLB.coms first Chinese website MLB.cn.

+Artificial Intelligence

+Greenspan's predictions about AI have gained recognition, bolstering his reputation as a futurist.
+In early 2023, he made what may be considered the most accurate prediction: a world where specialized AI-bots would serve families and customers for extended periods of time.
+This caught the attention of Fox Business, who featured him in a report on Artificial Intelligence.
+The report, titled "ChatGPT, AI platforms excite but also concern experts", also highlighted Brad's insights and worries about the potential hazards of depending too heavily on AI.
+He warned that an SAI-BOT could be vulnerable to malware or manipulation, using its built-up trust over years of service as a trojan horse to exploit the very family it was meant to assist.

+Brad is the President of LiveVideo.AI Corp a Delaware incorporated technology company founded in 2023.

 MySpace

-The MySpace service was founded in August 2003 as a new initiative and 100% owned division of publicly-traded internet company eUniverse, which later in mid-2004 changed its name to Intermix. eUniverse created and marketed the Myspace website, providing the division with a complete infrastructure of finance, human resources, technical expertise, bandwidth, and server capacity right out of the gate so the MySpace team wasn't distracted with typical start-up issues.
+The MySpace service was founded in August 2003 as a new initiative and 100% owned division of publicly traded internet company eUniverse, which later in mid-2004 changed its name to Intermix. eUniverse created and marketed the Myspace website, providing the division with a complete infrastructure of finance, human resources, technical expertise, bandwidth, and server capacity right out of the gate so the MySpace team wasn't distracted with typical start-up issues.
 The project was overseen by Brad Greenspan, eUniverse's Founder, chairman, CEO, with Chris DeWolfe, MySpace's former CEO, Josh Berman, Tom Anderson, MySpace's former president, and a team of programmers and resources provided by eUniverse.